 There are a lot of great drum kits to choose from these days, and even more factors within those kits that will affect how each individual drum sounds as a whole.
-Wrapping your head around all of this information can easily get confusing and difficult to tell some of them apart.
+Wrapping your head around everything that could affects your drums can easily get confusing and difficult to tell some of them apart.
 If you’re out there looking for the best way to achieve that perfect drum tone for your music, look no further — we’ve put together this guide to help you figure out exactly what will affect the sound of your drums.

 The first important thing that will play a role in how your drums sound is simply their size.
 In general, bass or kick drums range from 20 inches to 24 inches, where a 20-inch bass drum is great for portability and commonly used when bands are performing live somewhere.
 On the smaller end of the spectrum, this kick drum will also be much more attack-heavy giving you a nice higher frequency punch, while cutting back a little on low-end resonance.
 As you take steps up into 22-inch or 24-inch kick drums, these are more commonly found in recording studios or for those that want a big, booming sound from their kick drum.